slice-so/hooks/src/hooks/actions/README.md

 ## Integration with Slice

-Actions that inherit from `RegistryOnchainAction` are automatically compatible with Slice frontends through the `IHookRegistry` interface, enabling:
+Actions that inherit from `RegistryProductAction` are automatically compatible with Slice frontends through the `IHookRegistry` interface, enabling:
 - Product configuration via `configureProduct()`
 - Parameter validation via `paramsSchema()`
 - Automatic discovery and integration